SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/examples.md

 title: Examples
 permalink: /:path/examples/
 description: |
-  Examples
+  This section demonstrates correct and incorrect usage of components and styles.
 menu_order: 1700
 ---

 # Examples

-This section demonstrates correct and incorrect usage of components and styles.

 ---